For many B2B companies, finding the best tactic for generating enough leads to keep their pipeline healthy is often considered somewhat of a dark art.

-This is clouded even more for businesses who have a much longer period between the initial enquiry to signing off a deal, where months or even years can pass before seeing that first entry on your balance sheet.
+This is clouded even more for businesses who have a much longer period between the initial enquiry to signing off a deal.
+Sometimes months or even years can pass before seeing that first entry on your balance sheet.

-However, lead generation for B2B doesn’t have to be shrouded in secrecy and with more professionals making business decisions online than ever before, there are huge opportunities you can tap into to keep your sales team busy.
+However, lead generation for B2B doesn’t have to be shrouded in secrecy!
+With more professionals making business decisions online than ever before, there are huge opportunities you can tap into to keep your sales team busy.

-By building out a careful approach which utilises modern digital marketing strategies, you no longer have to rely on old school techniques like cold calling, seat drops or knocking on doors to keep your enquiries rolling in.
+By building out a careful approach which utilises modern digital marketing strategies, you no longer have to rely on old school techniques.
+Say goodbye to cold calling, seat drops or knocking on doors to keep your enquiries rolling in.

 Justifying the cost of content marketing

-We’re often approached by businesses who are starting out online for the first time, looking to tap into the potential an online presence can provide to their business, so here are some key questions we ask to try and get an idea of what would work best.
+We’re often approached by businesses who are starting out online for the first time, looking to tap into the potential an online presence can provide to their business.
+Here are some key questions we ask to try and get an idea of what would work best:

 - What does a good lead look like to your sales team?